 Perhaps you’ve seen MMF or MFF?
 This refers to Male-Male-Female or Male-Female-Female preferences.
 However, couples of any gender and sexual preference can participate in a threesome.

 As discussed with the poly’s above, a threesome is a consensual activity.
-And while the thought of it is quite popular, study of approximately 2,000 people found that only 18 percent of men and 10 percent of women admitted to having tried a threesome.
+And while the thought of it is quite popular, a study of approximately 2,000 people found that only 18 percent of men and 10 percent of women admitted to having tried a threesome.

 Dr. Ryan Scoats published an in-depth study called Understanding Threesomes.
 Dr. Scoats found that in most instances, people participated in threesomes for someone else’s benefit, usually a partner’s fantasy that they didn’t share.
 Many other study participants admitted to trying threesomes because of sexual boredom.